 This is the question that everybody really wants to ask and the answer is this: yes and no. Dairy products have calcium, vitamins and milk protein which host a slew of benefits for humans, especially when they’re young.
 The fatty acids and fat soluble nutrients found in milk and other dairy products can promote things such as brain growth, bone density, skin health, and digestive system functionality.
 Of course, if you’re lactose intolerant, these benefits do not outweigh the health problems of consuming dairy, especially cows milk.
 There are many alternatives to dairy foods like lactose free milk.
 Most any dairy products, even ice cream now have a lactose free option.
 However, if your digestive tract can handle consuming dairy, then it can be a staple of one’s diet.
 As with anything, however, dairy should be consumed in moderation.
 Consuming too much can cause digestive problems, not to mention that a high dairy diet can be very fattening if not balanced and coupled with physical activity.
 As Dr. Gingold says, “Dairy does have more fat than many other products.
 Lactose intolerant people can clearly be affected worse by this, however, dairy is good and encouraged when not overused”.
 So don’t be afraid to have a glass of milk or a slice of cheese, just don’t over do it!

 If you’re experiencing any type of stomach or intestinal discomfort or pain, dairy may be the least of your concerns at the moment.
 For everything from dairy to stomach pain, it’s important to consult with a gastroenterologist to ensure proper digestive health.
 If you’re looking for the best gastroenterology team around, look no further than those at the Digestive Health Center (DHC).
-With convenient locations throughout New Jersey, DHC offers physicians with unmatched experience, cutting edge technology, and a wide array of services to keep you at an optimal digestive health.
+With convenient locations in Hillsborough, Somerville, and Warren, New Jersey, DHC offers physicians with unmatched experience, cutting edge technology, and a wide array of services to keep you at an optimal digestive health.
+We also offer convenient telemedicine virtual visits from the comfort of your home!
 We take great pride in ensuring that all of our patients are well informed, comfortable, and guided through every decision and procedure that they may be faced with.
 If you or a loved one is experiencing some digestive issues, then feel free to contact us to set up a consultation so we can help you in any way that we can.
 Come in and let us help you, because at Digestive Health Center, the patients always come first.